itshiman/react_project/README.md

 # Getting Started
 json-server node modules is used to serve the documnets.

 Install json-server by typing:
 ```
 npm install -g json-server

 ```
+Move the json-server folder from project folder into a suitable location.

-Switch to the folder where you want to store the database and run the following command:
+Switch to the folder and run the following command:

 ```
 json-server --watch db.json --port 3001